KIZI/IRAPI/search/README.md

 1. download/clone the project
 2. prepare indexes [example SOLR index configurations](https://github.com/KIZI/IRAPI/tree/master/solr-example-conf/cores)
-3. in class SolrIndexPool.java are hardcoded indexes, change the urls or change the class according your needs
+3. in class *SolrIndexPool* are hardcoded indexes, change the urls or change the class according your needs
 4. do the standart web application build and deploy (mvn install, deploy .war file on server)

 ## Wiki